About

 Editor & Founder

 Rebecca is also a writer and has published poetry and short stories.
 Her first poetry collection The Days After was published by Listen Softly London in April 2017.
 She is a recipient of the Hay Festival Writers at Work residency.
 In 2019 she was awarded funding to complete her collection of dark and uncanny stories, Sometimes they arrive late and other macabres.
 Two of the stories from the collection have appeared in New Gothic Review Vols 1 & 2 in 2020.
 In August 2020 her first film (based on one of her short stories) Feeding Grief to Animals was commissioned by the BBC and FfilmCymru Wales.
-She loves ghost stories, quiet horror, the strange, the uneasy and the macabre; as well as hats, Berlin and the sea.
+She loves ghost stories, quiet horror, the strange, the uneasy and the macabre.
+She lives and works on a drafty mountainside in the south Wales valleys with her partner and young children.
 In her free time she can be found at the circus, usually hanging upside down on the ropes…

 Graphic Designer